How many applications does the School of Physician Assistant Studies receive each year?

 Applicants’ transcripts are carefully reviewed to identify concerns such as numerous withdrawals from courses, light courseloads, particularly in the “heavy” sciences, science courses taken more than five years ago, and inconsistencies in academic performance.

-9. What kind of patient care experience will be most beneficial for admission into the School of PAS?
+What kind of patient care experience will be most beneficial for admission into the School of Physician Assistant Studies?

 Applicants must provide information on both direct (“hands-on”) and indirect (“related”) health care experience, including role or job title, name of institution, name of supervisor, description of tasks, number of hours worked per week, and number of weeks worked at that institution.
 Applicants should be careful not to duplicate information in each section and to provide accurate dates and hours so that the Admissions Committee can calculate total amount of time spent in each type of clinical experience.
 Clinical experience can be on a paid or volunteer basis.